catid/rtmp_receiver/README.md

 Simple unidirectional RTMP video stream receiver.
 Implements a subset of the RTMP protocol needed to receive video from a DJI RC Pro controller: You'd specify the server IP address in the DJI controller Livestream settings as `rtmp://1.2.3.4/live/stream`

 Clean codebase that handles edge-cases well, such as TCP splitting packets up into different receive buffers, programmatic termination before/after/during a connection, graceful handling of disconnections, and more.
 Verified with Wireshark that the protocol looks correct and the server is not sending any extraneous data.
+Tested to ensure that the video stream survives running overnight without interruption.

 ## Testing